 For example, a forward may do many push-ups and sit-ups to strengthen the core and upper body area.
 The problem is that when rugby players are required to be able to produce power quickly, only push ups are NOT sufficient for producing power!
 Athletes need to be able to utilise all their muscle groups to create an efficient and powerful movement.

 Secondly, doing a lot of press up and core work only may cause some functional imbalances.
 What do we mean by functional imbalances?
 When one muscle group is overworked such as the anterior chain of the body, an upper extremity movement impairment syndrome can form due to overload by performing repetitive motions such as push-ups.
 The posterior chain is neglected, which may lead to neck or back injuries.

 So, we know that rehabilitation works on identifying certain under-utilised muscles, and working on movement patterns that are more efficient to dominate your game.
-But what exactly does chiropractic care do for injury prevention?
+But what exactly does chiropractic care do for injury prevention (sports therapy)?

 Chiropractic care focuses on improving the mobility and flexibility of your spine and surrounding muscles!
 Your spine is the foundation of all movement.
 The spine is central to the body system and deserves to be well-protected by strong muscles.
 With a chiropractic adjustment, it greatly releases the restrictions formed in the spine from months and weeks and heavy training.
 Improving blood circulation to the spine helps the nervous system to function well, as well as a benefit in increased body awareness to help produce greater movements.